ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-03-26-Pseudorandomness-and-integer-overflows.markdown

 printf("%lu \n",l );
 ```
 (I'm not 100% confident in this answer but it makes the most sense to me. will edit if I learn more.)
-I was using a unsigned long's maximum not uint64_t maximum like I thoughted and this website [here](https://caligari.dartmouth.edu/doc/ibmcxx/en_US/doc/complink/ref/rucl64mg.htm).Help show that ULONG_MAX is the same as LONG_MAX in size but the first bit is used as a number not a sign.
+I was using a unsigned long's maximum (ULONG_MAX) not uint64_t maximum like I thoughted and this website [here](https://caligari.dartmouth.edu/doc/ibmcxx/en_US/doc/complink/ref/rucl64mg.htm).Help show that ULONG_MAX is the same as LONG_MAX in size but the first bit is used as a number not a sign.

 If you take the binary of ULONG_MAX which equals to 4294967295.